spoddutur/spark-notes/deep_dive_into_storage_formats.md

 ### Benefits of Dataset’s
 - Compact (less overhead)
 - Reduce our memory footprint significantly.
+- Spark knows what data is it handling now.
+- Spark also knows the operation that user wants to perform on Dataset
+- Both the above two listed benefits paved way to one more not so obvious advantage which is:
-- Possible in place transformations for simple one’s without the need to deserialise.
+- Possible in-place transformations for simple one’s without the need to deserialise.
 (Let’s see how this happens in detail below)

+### What does in-place transformation mean?
+With RDD's, to apply a transformation operation on data (like `filter, map, groupBy, count etc`), there are 3 steps:
+1. Its first deserialized into java object
+2. We apply the transformation operation on JavaObject and
+3. Finally serialize javaobject back into bytes.
+In-Place Transformation essentially means that,we need not deserialize a dataset to apply a transformation on it.
+Let's see how it happens next..

-### How does in-place transformation happen?
+### How does in-place transformation happen in DataSet?
 Let’s see how the same old filter fn behaves now.
 Consider the case where we’ve to filter input by `year>2015` condition.
 Note that the filter condition specified via the data frame code `df.where(df(“year” > 2015))` is not an anonymous function.
 Spark exactly knows which column it needs for this task and that it needs to do greater than comparison.
 ![image](https://user-images.githubusercontent.com/22542670/27127611-51e2148c-5119-11e7-93cc-7544a8e6cdf0.png)